 When you’re ready to apply for an HECM for Purchase Loan, you’ll need to find a lender.
 Don’t forget to explain that you intend to buy a new home with the proceeds from your reverse mortgage.
 That way, your lender can figure out how much you can borrow based on your financial situation.

 Unlike a standard reverse mortgage, the HECM for Purchase Loan requires a down payment.
-In some cases, you may have to put down 50% of the home’s purchase price.
-Remember, the funds for your down payment cannot be borrowed.
-In turn, you’ll have to use savings, gifts or the proceeds from your home sale to get together the cash.
+In some cases, you may be expected to put down 50% of the home’s purchase price.
+Since the funds for your down payment cannot be borrowed, you’ll have to use your savings, gifts or the proceeds from your home sale to come up with the cash you need.

-You’ll also have to participate in a counseling program through the Department of Housing and Urban Development.
+You’ll also be required to participate in a counseling program facilitated by the Department of Housing and Urban Development.
 A counselor can help you understand the consequences of taking out a reverse mortgage loan.

-If you want to move or downsize in retirement, an HECM for Purchase Loan might be able to help you.
+If you want to move or downsize in retirement, an HECM for Purchase Loan might be a good fit for you.
 Before you commit to taking on a new loan, however, it’s best to consider whether that’s the best financial move for you and your family.

 Photo credit: ©iStock.com/Paul Bradbury, ©iStock.com/asiseeit, ©iStock.com/skynesher